Alpine skiing-American Bennett claims shock downhill victory in Val Gardena | Sports-Games

 Austria’s Otmar Striedinger was second, 0.14 seconds behind, while Niels Hintermann of Switzerland was 0.32 seconds off the pace in third, both marking their first podium finishes of the season.
 Local favourite Dominik Paris of Italy narrowly missed out on a podium place to finish fourth, while Switzerland’s Beat Feuz was fifth.

 Pre-race favourite Aleksander Aamodt Kilde of Norway, who was gunning for a third consecutive Val Gardena downhill win, did not finish after a mistake ruined a lightning start in the upper section.
-The next stage of the Italian Block of World Cup races takes place in Alta Badia, with giant slalom events on Sunday and Monday.
+The next stage of the Italian block of World Cup races takes place in Alta Badia, with giant slaloms on Sunday and Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)